publisha/publisha.github.io/_papers/iterativepublishing.md

 ## Conclusion

  + Should publishers use clever version control software?
+   + Version control for text is possible with open source tools like **git**, but versioning large binary files need enterprise systems such as [Perforce](https://www.perforce.com) or [Plastic](https://www.plasticscm.com).
  + Should publishers adopt semantic versioning?
+   + When publishing eBooks to the Apple ecosystem, then yes, versions need to be labelled correctly according to Apple's rules.
  + Can media and publishing students benefit from using clever version control as individuals or in teams?
+   + I have used collaborative editing methods for text with my students.
+   + We need to encourage a more robust approach to version control to avoid the confusion that comes from using arbitrary file naming, such as *finalversion*.

 [^1]: semver.org